Top 26 small business ideas to get started for Students in 2022

 18. Start an online cafe

-• There are a lot of customers.
+- There are a lot of customers.

-• Customers tend to associate small brands with superior quality with corporate brands.
+- Customers tend to associate small brands with superior quality with corporate brands.

-• There are many niche opportunities.
+- There are many niche opportunities.

-• Because coffee is so widely available, it is easier to sell.
-People already want coffee, you just have to make them want your coffee.
+- Because coffee is so widely available, it is easier to sell.
+People already want coffee.
+You just have to make them want your coffee.

 19. Become a handyman

-Always fixing things around the house: a plumbing problem, laying tile, cleaning gutters, laying the fence.
+He was always fixing things around the house: a plumbing problem, laying tile, cleaning gutters, laying the fence.
 He was always the guy friends and family called for odd jobs around the house.
 If the Internet had been popular back then, you could have created a website and offered your services locally!

 The home repair and improvement industry has a market value of around $500 billion.
 Whether you're fixing a boiler or building a patio deck, if you're a handyman who likes to fix things, this could be a lucrative business for you.